mf-silva/mf-silva.github.io/_pages/cv.md

 **Undergraduate Researcher at CAUP** Dec.
 2011 – Jul.
 2014
 - Project: “Spatial variations of the fine-structure constant in symmetron models"
-- Conducted N-Body computer simulations on a modified gravity theory which predicts a varying fine-

-  structure constant, in order to conclude about its viability (taking into account experimental data).
+- Conducted N-Body computer simulations on a modified gravity theory which predicts a varying fine-structure constant, in order to conclude about its viability (taking into account experimental data).
 - Supervisor: Carlos J.A.P Martins (Centre for Astrophysics of the University of Porto)

 ## TEACHING EXPERIENCE